 This narration is dubbed over shots from the Ford Collection of Blackfeet Indians circa 1922, combined with stills from the 1870s portraying US troops and native Americans during the Indian Wars in Montana.
 The film then cuts to contemporary native American artist and historian Gary White Deer speaking to the camera on the subject of the historical decline of Blackfeet culture which he traces to the assault of miners and settlers like Mac Gabhann.
 We then see the early Edison actuality Indians Receiving Rations (1897) one of the most remarkable documents of early cinema.
 This is followed by a montage of stills from the same period of Blackfeet women at a government feeding station.
 These are shocking images.
-Over this we hear a seános lament (traditional Irish singing in Gaelic) which in a strange way resonates with the images of native American suffering.
-We return to another interview piece from Gary who links the historical theme to the contemporary parlous state of the Blackfeet in Montana.
-This voice is partly dubbed over a montage of contemporary shots of the impoverished Blackfeet town of Browning in northern Montana.
+Over this we hear a seans lament (traditional Irish singing in Gaelic) which in a strange way resonates with the images of native American suffering.
+We return to another interview piece from Gary who links the historical theme to the contemporary parlous state of the Blackfeet town of Browning in northern Montana.
 The Gaelic lament continues and we cut to Ford Collection archive shots from the 1920s of native Americans at a Christian evangelical camp and over this we hear Mac Gabhann again and cut to contemporary shots of drunken residents of Browning gathered in an alleyway.

 There was neither peace nor comfort for them anywhere.
-They'd come to a little valley pushed from their traditional lands by the settlers and start to work on the rough ground until they'd turn into a fine rich field stretching as far as the eye could see...
+They'd come to a little valley pushed from their traditional lands by the sattlers and start to work on the rough ground until they'd turn into a fine risk for settlers and start to work on the rough ground until they'd turn into a fine rich field stretching as far as the eye could see...